avkudr/lsd_slam/README.md

+### Fork of LSD-SLAM

+Comments:
+- works in Ubuntu 16.04 with OpenCV 3.4
+- max usable version of Eigen is 3.2.10 (compatibility issues with Sophus)

+TO DO:
+- at first, refactoring

 # LSD-SLAM: Large-Scale Direct Monocular SLAM

 LSD-SLAM is a novel approach to real-time monocular SLAM.
 It is fully direct (i.e. does not use keypoints / features) and creates large-scale,